Getting Away With Murder

 Fuck you, thou shalt not kill.

 The wiggle room you rationalize from the highly subjective and personally-biased interpretations of other bible lore (to qualify commandment 6) is the product of your hypocrisy and the need for theological convenience.
 This is cherry-picking of the highest order.
-(You will see this demonstrated in the real-world scenarios in the following two sections.

 War: What Is It Good For?